 2012 Update: This loan program is no longer available, the information provided is for reference only.

-Interested businesses and non-profits should work with solar distributors and/or installers to receive a price quote.
+Interested businesses and non-profits should work with ENERGY STAR rated appliance distributors and/or installers to receive a price quote.
 After quotes have been received, they must submit a pre-application to the Community Lending Program.
 New Generation Energy staff will review the pre-application and will invite only qualified projects to complete a full application.
 A personal guarantee is normally required for loans.
 After a site visit, the final determination is made and loan terms are offered to the successful applicants.

-There are also loans available for the purchase of Energy Star kitchen appliances for organizations and business involved in food sales and service.
+There are also loans available for solar electric and solar water heating.
 Pre-applications are available on New Generation Energy's website.

 |Incentive Type:||Loan Program|

 |Loan Term:||Loans up to 1-10 years, rates vary from 0 to 5% (subject to change)|

 This information is sourced from DSIRE; the most comprehensive source of information on incentives and policies that support renewables and energy efficiency in the United States.
 Established in 1995, DSIRE is operated by the N.C.
 Clean Energy Technology Center at N.C.
 State University.